Pranmohan/laravel-boilerplate/README.md

 ### Issues

-If you come across any issues please [report them here](https://github.com/rappasoft/laravel-boilerplate/issues).
+If you have come across any issues please [report them here](https://github.com/rappasoft/laravel-boilerplate/issues).

 ### Contributing